Climate Change Strategy

 [TCFD recommendations’ thematic area: 1.
 Governance]

-In FY2021-2022, matters related to climate change were reported four times to the Board of Directors, twice to the Executive Board, whose meetings were attended by directors and executive officers, four times to the Management Council, whose meetings were attended by directors, executive officers, and division general managers.
-These deliberative bodies make decisions on management strategy (six times), information sharing, and information disclosure, and their decisions are incorporated into the Group’s business activities.
+In FY2021-2023, matters related to climate change were reported four times to the Board of Directors, four times to the Executive Board, whose meetings were attended by directors and executive officers, four times to the Management Council, whose meetings were attended by directors, executive officers, and division general managers.
+These deliberative bodies make decisions on management strategy (seven times), information sharing, and information disclosure, and their decisions are incorporated into the Group’s business activities.
 In addition, the Sustainability Operations Council has as its subcommittees the CREW21 Environment Committee, the CREW21 Product Committee, and the Cross-departmental Products Committee, each of which independently deals with cross-departmental issues among the identified priority issues (materiality) related to social responsibility and sustainability.

 Specific measures to address issues related to climate change are devised by the CREW21 Environment Committee.